-Whether on the sports field, in the theatre, on the river, in the mountains on an expedition, or in the classroom – whatever the pupils’ interests are, King’s Worcester provides a world of opportunity, ensuring that their time here is more than just going to school – rather, it is a life-enriching experience where they are able to discover their passions.
+Whether on the sports field, in the theatre, on the river, in the mountains, or in the classroom, whatever the pupils’ interests are, King’s Worcester provides a world of opportunity, ensuring that their time here is much more than just going to school; rather, it is a life-enriching experience where they are able to become ever more curious, caring and confident.

 At King’s Worcester, our pupils understand the importance of working hard academically and balancing that by taking part in a wealth of co-curricular opportunities which help develop our key values of ambition, resilience, humility, creativity, and kindness.
-These are characteristics that we believe will be transferred into the classroom and a pupil’s education.
+These are characteristics that we believe will be transferred into the classroom and a pupil’s education, driven by our mission to seek excellence in everything we do and provide an outstanding preparation for life.

-Whether pupils have an existing interest or are keen to try something new, King’s Worcester provides a range of co-curricular activities to complement academic studies and to enrich the pupils’ time at school.
+Whether pupils have an existing interest or are keen to try something new, King’s Worcester provides a range of co-curricular activities to complement academic studies and enrich every pupil’s time at school.
 King’s is always looking for ways to ensure that pupils are supported and motivated to develop and enhance new talents, to explore new learning adventures, and ultimately realise their ambitions.
 In so many ways, they are all shaped by King’s.

 The school for us is about so much more than academic success.
 The pupils are encouraged to be themselves, to achieve and contribute to school life via co-curricular activities and, most importantly, to fall in love with learning.
 We are interested in inspiring intellectual interests and building life skills which will sustain them long after their time in school.